awsdocs/aws-ruby-developer-guide/doc_source/sns-recipes.rst

 .. _aws-ruby-sdk-sns-recipe-send-message:

-Sending a Message to all Topic Subscribers
+Sending a Message to All Topic Subscribers
 ==========================================

-The following example sends the message "Hello!" to all of the subscribers to the topic with the ARN :code:`arn:aws:sns:us-west-2:123456789:MyGroovyTopic`.
+The following example sends the message "Hello!" to all subscribers to the topic with the ARN :code:`arn:aws:sns:us-west-2:123456789:MyGroovyTopic`.

 .. literalinclude:: ../build_dependencies/1/ruby/example_code/sns/sns-ruby-example-send-message.rb